 November: Historical Research

 The first is writing a character.
-Specifically for this project the main protagonist is fictional.
-He is however based on anecdotes of actual people.
+Specifically, for this project, the main protagonist is fictional.
+He is, however, based on anecdotes of actual people.
 The challenge with writing such a character is twofold.
 You want them to be original, yet at the same time recognisable.
-So there is always this conflict of the type of character that is being created as the writing happens.
+So there is always this conflict about the type of character that is being created as the writing happens.
 Are they so original that they are not connecting with potential readers?
 Are they too recognisable that they are reading as being boring or uninspired?
 The second challenge is that as the settings and events are based on historical fact and are crucial to the heart of the story, the character is at risk of being too passive.
 They are a window to that time in history (which is what I actually want to happen) yet themselves are ineffective or inconsequential to what is taking place.
 No one wants to read about a passive character.

 In the immortal words of Ollie Olson,

-In the old days before the downloaded flicks, Bebo and Myspace, Netflix, Linkedin, Facebook and fantasy NRL, I was a prolific reader.
-I enjoyed New Zealand novels and two of my favourites were The Whale Rider by Witi Ihimaera and Monday’s Warriors by Maurice Shadbolt.
-One thing that struck me about these novels, was how the authors’ divided them into parts.
-It seems a simple thing to do yet it’s also a master-stroke.
+In the old days, before the downloaded flicks, Bebo and Myspace, Netflix, Linkedin, Facebook and NRL Fantasy, I was a prolific reader.
+I enjoyed New Zealand novels, and two of my favourites were The Whale Rider by Witi Ihimaera and Monday’s Warriors by Maurice Shadbolt.
+One thing that struck me about these novels was how the authors divided them into parts.
+It seems a simple thing to do, yet it’s also a master stroke.
 A film equivalent might be some words that flash over the bottom of the screen with ‘ten years later’ or something similar.
 What it would do is actually allow a division of some kind to be inserted into the story.